tanandy/galaxie-clans/README.md

 # Galaxie

 ### Migration plan
-* Fork bests existing Ansible, convert it to support Debian and Alpine.
+* Fork bests existing Ansible, convert it to support Debian stable.
 * Migrate our config files to YAML format
 * Limit the number of Galaxie roles to maintain

-#### Criteria
+#### Criterias

-* Each projects selected must be really popular
+* Each projects selected must have strong and active maintainer community
-* Roles should have a maximum of variables
+* Roles should be highly customizable by variables
-* Roles should permit big setting via yaml files
 * The design must permit easy upgrade
-* Roles mono action

-### Why it migration?
+### Why this migration?

-Unfortunally for us DJB Tools like ``dnscache``, ``tinydns``, ``qmail``, ``damontools`` are dead without true IPV6, DNSSEC support, The author haven't maintain a community, or keep upgrade any software from many time, the Free software if good when it have a community ...<BR><BR>
+Unfortunately for us, DJB Tools like ``dnscache``, ``tinydns``, ``qmail``, ``damontools`` are dead without true IPV6, DNSSEC support.
+The original author haven't gathered a community of maintainers, nor kept upgrading its softwares for a long time.
+Free software is only as good as its community...

-Forget that part of you life, be serious, it was a mirage, nothing was true.
-We haven't mush time on earth ...
-No way to lost time on that lost dream anymore.<BR><BR>
+We choose to erase that part of you life and try to be serious.
+It was a mirage, nothing was true.
+We don't have much time to spend on earth...
+We have no time to loose on that lost dream anymore.

-With it migration we'll trash a tonne of work, and that is why we start from a big fork of **Bert Van Vreckem** ansible roles (https://github.com/bertvv), with goal to back to Galaxie way one day.<BR>
+With this migration we'll trash a ton of work, and that's why we start from a big fork of [Bert Van Vreckem](https://github.com/bertvv) ansible roles, with goal to back to Galaxie way one day.

 #### Critical - Galaxie Core

-* **NTP**: ``ntpd`` - Refresh our ?
+* **NTP**: ``ntpd`` -
 * **DNS**: ``named`` - https://github.com/bertvv/ansible-role-bind
 * **TFP**: ``tfpd`` - https://github.com/bertvv/ansible-role-tftp
 * **PXE** ``pxelinux`` - https://github.com/bertvv/ansible-role-pxeserver